Animal Bite Management & Rabies

 The Communicable Disease Control program works with local animal control officers, law enforcement, veterinarians, and hospitals to track humans and animals with possible rabies exposure.
 Together with animal control officers or law enforcement, they determine the nature of the exposure and create management plans for the animal and the victim.
 The Communicable Disease Control program also partners with hospitals and healthcare providers to assess the need for prophylaxis following an incident.
-Positive rabies cases that occur in Wyandotte County are reported to the Kansas Department of Health and Environment and the Centers for Disease Control and Prevention for public health surveillance purposes.
+Positive rabies cases in Wyandotte County are reported to the Kansas Department of Health and Environment and the Centers for Disease Control and Prevention for public health surveillance purposes.

 Unified Government Code of Ordinance

-||Animal Bites and
+||Animal Bites & Disease Control